Director: Peter McKenny

-- 33 in T&D courses, Students may substitute six credits from per-approved graduate courses.
+- 33 in T&D courses, Students may substitute six credits from pre-approved graduate courses.

 - TADP 556 Capstone - 3 credits.

 The Master of Engineering in T&D Engineering is a 36-credit hour degree program.
-Students are required to complete a total of 12 three credit courses - three core (from the student's chosen track of transmission or distribution); and seven from the remaining selection of T&D Program courses, (must include the TADP 556 capstone course).
-The final six credits may be from the T&D program, approved courses from GU's business or organizational leadership programs, or approved graduate courses from other universities.
+Students are required to complete a total of 36 credits- three from the TADP 556 capstone course and at least 27 credits from other T&D courses.
+The final six credits may be from the T&D program, approved courses from GU’s Business or Organizational Leadership programs, or approved graduate courses from other universities.
 Once admitted to the T&D degree program students will be given six years to complete their degree.

 To receive an M.E.
-Degree in T&D engineering, the student must have an average cumulative grade point of 3.0 or higher in the T&D program.
-Prior to being awarded the degree, each student is required to participate in the two-day, weekend campus visit associated with the engineering leadership capstone course.
-A portfolio of final projects is required for graduation.
-The portfolio consists of final projects from three courses (students must choose a transmission or distribution track) and the strategic plan from the capstone course as a culminating project.
+Degree in T&D Engineering the student must have an average cumulative grade point of 3.0 or better in the T&D program.
+Prior to being awarded their degree, each student is encouraged to participate in the campus visit associated with the Engineering Leadership capstone course.

-Requirements for completion and award of the degree are as follows:
+Basic requirements for completion and award of the degree are 36 credits of graduate coursework including: